eslint/rfcs/designs/2022-community-eslint-org/README.md

 ### What should be the role of the ESLint team?

+The idea is that the ESLint team is the ultimate caretakers, they assign a "core" team of people to take care of the effort the new org makes and let them ran the day to day business so that the ESLint team rarely has to involve themselves.

-I think most important role would be to facilitate at least the contact with `@mysticatea`, so we can transfer his packages over to the `@eslint-community` org & gain `npm` publish rights for the packages.
+Next to that, I think most important role would be to facilitate at least the contact with `@mysticatea`, so we can transfer his packages over to the `@eslint-community` org & gain `npm` publish rights for the packages.

-Next to that, I can see the ESLint team talk to the "core" team of the new org regarding creating new community maintained packages that are split out from the main ESLint repo.
+I can also see the ESLint team talk to the "core" team of the new org regarding creating new community maintained packages that are split out from the main ESLint repo.
 Examples of these kind of repos are:

 - `eslint-plugin-node`
   This plugin was recommended because of the deprecation of some rules in v7
   <https://eslint.org/docs/user-guide/migrating-to-7.0.0#deprecate-node-rules>
 - `eslint-formatter-codeframe` & `eslint-formatter-table`
   These were both in the main ESLint repo but were removed in v8 and are